-- Gallstones - These stones are formed from cholesterol, bilirubin, and other components in very saturated bile.
+- Gallstones: These stones are formed from cholesterol, bilirubin, and other components in very saturated bile.
 If a large amount of these substances are passed into the gallbladder, they may contribute to stone formation.
-Sometimes the stones simply float around in the gallbladder and other times they cause a blockage in one of the ducts which causes bile to back-up.
+Sometimes the stones simply float around in the gallbladder and other times they cause a blockage in one of the ducts which cause bile to back-up.

-- Gallbladder mucoceles - In addition to inflammation, a stuck gallstone can cause mucous to build up in the gallbladder and create a mucocele.
-A mucocele is simply an accumulation of mucous in the gallbladder that causes the gallbladder to stretch and be larger than normal.
+- Gallbladder mucoceles: In addition to inflammation, a stuck gallstone can cause mucus to build up in the gallbladder and create a mucocele.
+A mucocele is simply an accumulation of mucus in the gallbladder that causes the gallbladder to stretch and be larger than normal.
 Mucoceles can also cause secondary issues including sludge build-up.

 Most of the symptoms of gallbladder disease are similar to those of other diseases.
 GI upset with vomiting, diarrhea, and a loss of appetite can be indicators of a variety of problems in your dog including gallbladder disease.
 Though, typically other symptoms will be present to help narrow down the problem.

 Stomach ulceration due to gallbladder disease may produce blood in the vomit or stool.
 The blood is usually bright red in the vomit but a dark black in the stool.